csc301-winter-2020/team-project-3-matron/README.md

 ### Set it up locally

-0. Install Python3 via the [the official website](https://www.python.org/downloads/).
+0. Download/install Python3 from the [the official website](https://www.python.org/downloads/).

 1. `git clone https://github.com/csc301-winter-2020/team-project-3-matron.git` to download the repository.
 2. `cd team-project-3-matron/app` to navigate to the correct directory.